Hurricane Dora (1964)

 Hurricane Dora was the first tropical cyclone on record to make landfall over the Atlantic coast of North Florida at hurricane intensity.
 The sixth tropical storm and second hurricane of the 1964 season, Dora developed from a tropical wave near the coast of Senegal on August 28.
 The depression intensified into Tropical Storm Dora late on August 31.
 It then curved northwestward and continued to strengthen.
 By late on September 2, Dora became a Category 1 hurricane.
-Intensification slowed somewhat, with Dora becoming a Category 2 hurricane on September 4 and then a Category 3 hurricane on next day.
+Intensification slowed somewhat, with Dora becoming a Category 2 hurricane on September 4 and then a Category 3 hurricane the following day.
 Deepening further, the storm briefly peaked as a Category 4 with maximum sustained winds of 130 mph (215 km/h) on September 6.
 Dora soon weakened to a Category 3 hurricane and then a Category 2 hurricane while curving westward early the following day.

 Dora maintained Category 2 intensity over the next few days, except for several hours on September 9.
 While approaching the northeast coast of Florida, Dora's motion became erratic, making a few cyclonic loops.
 Early on September 10, the hurricane made landfall near St. Augustine, Florida, with winds of 110 mph.
 Dora quickly weakened to tropical storm intensity over land on September 11 and then briefly drifted over southwestern Georgia, until turning northeastward later the next day.
 Upon merging with a cold front, Dora became extratropical cyclone over coastal South Carolina on September 13.
 Early on September 14, the extratropical storm emerged into the Atlantic Ocean over the Outer Banks of North Carolina and accelerated, striking Newfoundland on September 15 before being absorbed by another extratropical system.